 and rheumatoid arthritis.

 Vioxx® (rofecoxib) – was approved by the FDA on Apr 1, 2004 as the first and only COX-2 specific inhibitor migraine pain medication for acute treatment of migraine headache in adults.
 Are you bored yet?
-You might be, this has gotten really long.
-So here are some shorter versions.
+I did say it could take some time to find what works.

 Epilim® (sodium valproate) - is an anticonvulsant widely used for

 treating epilepsy.
 It was given to me as a preventive but after

 reading all the side effects and the fact that only Panadol can

 accompany it, which does nothing for my pain levels, and the weight gain

 turned me off totally.
 I did not need to add more problems to the mix.